A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Proof of the main results

-In order to prove \eqref{debranche}, we will rely on some additional notion related to branched transportation which are exposed in Appendix A, in particular the branched connection to the boundary $\Lbra$, with the exponent $\upalpha$ equal to the critical exponent in dimension 4, namely $\upalpha_4=\frac {3}{4}$.
+Moreover $\mv_k \in C^0(\R^4\setminus \Sigma_{\rm sing}, \S^2)$ where $\Sigma_{\rm sing}$ is described in \eqref{sigmasing}.
+In order to prove \eqref{debranche}, we will rely on some additional notion related to branched transportation which are exposed in Appendix A, in particular the branched connection to the boundary $\Lbra$, with the exponent $\upalpha$ equal to the critical exponent in dimension 4, namely $\upalpha_4=1-\frac 14=\frac {3}{4}$.
+As a direct is a direct consequence of Proposition \ref{droppy} of the Appendix, we have:

 \begin{proposition} We have the lower bound, for some universal constant $C>0$